 Oregon Symphony in Salem sponsors a prestigious instrumental music competition for talented youth in the mid-Willamette Valley.
 The Vernon L. Wiscarson Young Musicians’ Competition encourages serious young musicians to hone their performance skills by participating in a juried competition.
-The awards, currently the largest cash prizes for music students in Oregon, are funded through an endowment made possible by the family of Vernon L. Wiscarson, a longtime music educator and musician in Salem.
+The awards, currently the largest cash prizes for music students in Oregon, are funded through an endowment made possible by the family of Vernon L. Wiscarson, a Salem music educator, local business owner, and longtime arts supporter.

 The competition, established in 1980, is held on the campus of Western Oregon University each March and is free to the public.
 Adjudicators come from the Oregon Symphony and universities in the area.
 First place winners receive a cash prize of $600, second place winners $300, third place winners $200, and honorable mention winners $100.
 Winners may also receive invitations to Symphony rehearsals and opportunities to perform.
 Past winners have gone on to study at prestigious institutions of higher learning and even to win the Oregon Symphony in Salem’s Music Educator of the Year Award.
 Oregon Symphony in Salem encourages all talented young musicians to submit an application for the competition.

 West Salem High School (far left)

 2nd Place: Avery Hsieh, violin